jackabox/2019.jackwhiting.co.uk/content/posts/2019-09-16-redirect-in-nuxtjs-through-middlware.md

 title: Handling Redirects in Nuxt.js through Middleware
 slug: handling-redirects-in-nuxtjs-through-middlware
 date: 2019-09-16 14:42:00
-description: 'We can utilise the serverMiddlware provided out of the box with Nuxt.js to read a JSON file and handle the redirects for our application.'
+summary: 'We can utilise the serverMiddlware provided out of the box with Nuxt.js to read a JSON file and handle the redirects for our application.'
 categories:
   - Vue
   - Nuxt